 Patrician Pattern by Federal

 Sometimes called the "spoke pattern," this Depression glass pattern was manufactured by Federal from 1933 to 1937.
 It came in clear, green, pink, and amber as shown here.
-Pink and green are slightly more desirable than other colors.
+Green or pink depression glass has more value than other colors, albeit slightly more.

 Anchor Hocking Waterford